pippinbarr/cart253-2019/modules/core-variables-and-scope/core-variables-and-scope.md

 }
 ```

-- That's because if you don't use `var` to create a new variable, JavaScript creates it as a __global variable__ (like the ones declared at the top of the script)
+- That's because if you don't use `let` to create a new variable, JavaScript creates it as a __global variable__ (like the ones declared at the top of the script)
 - __Don't do this__, it can lead to a lot of confusion

 ---